joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/oop-intro/lesson-notes/README.md

 ## Static Members

 As we've mentioned, you have already been working with JavaScript's version of classes with things like `Math` methods.

-When you use a math method you don't do this
+When you use a `Math` method you don't do this

 ```js
 const mathStuff = new Math();